pnicto/database-systems-project/README.md

 *   [Install VS Code Oracle Developer Tools extension.](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools)

-*   In the command palette look for `Oracle SQL Formatter Settings` and import the `oracle-formatter-settings.json` file. for consistent formatting.
+*   In the command palette look for `Oracle SQL Formatter Settings` and import the `oracle-formatter-settings.json` file and save for consistent formatting.

 *   Refer  [connecting with other tools](#connecting-with-other-tools) to connect the extension with the database.